safer-bwd/azure-func-multipart-parser/README.md

 Multipart form parser for Azure Functions JS 2.0.

-Azure Functions JS 2.0 do not support _streams_, so using libraries like [multiparty](https://github.com/pillarjs/multiparty) or [multer](https://github.com/expressjs/multer) may not be easy.
+Azure Functions JS 2.0 do not support _streams_ and using libraries like [multiparty](https://github.com/pillarjs/multiparty) or [multer](https://github.com/expressjs/multer) may not be easy.
 So you can use this simple parser.

 **Note:**